 Farming is such a unique occupation because the intensity of our work oscillates with the seasons.
-For most farmers, winter marks a time for some rest and reflection.
-Although 2018 was a very challenging year for many of us, a new year ushers in new hope.
-Ideally, you had the chance to finish your harvest and now have a couple months of slower-paced work ahead before the next planting season is upon us.
+For most farmers, winter marks a time for some rest and reflection--and a new year ushers in new hope.
+Ideally, you had the chance to finish your harvest and now have a couple of months of slower-paced work ahead before the next planting season is upon us.

 For the average person, New Year’s is the time of year for New Year’s resolutions.
 You know: that time of year where individuals identify their shortcomings and create an ambitious plan to turn themselves into the best they can be starting on January 1.
 They intend to exercise more, lose weight and learn a new language.
 However, by the end of January, they are likely canceling their new gym membership and finding that the only Spanish they learned is on the menu of their local Mexican restaurant.
 According to Forbes, an astonishing 92% of Americans fail to accomplish their New Year’s resolutions.
 And, that figure is self-reported, which means the actual percentage of success is likely far lower.